A PDF version of this syllabus can be found here.

 Homework, self-check quizzes, surveys and discussion posts will be given throughout the term.
 These are due on the date assigned by 11:59 pm and will be uploaded through Canvas.
 Please see the policy below regarding late work.

 A term project will be part of this course.
-Your studio team will provide a two recorded presentations this term.
-The first will occur in studio in week 5 of the course and the second in week 10 of the course.
+Your studio team will provide two recorded presentations this term.
+The first is due at the end of Week 4 of the course and the second is due at the end of week 9 of the course.

 Brief studio memos will be completed for most of the studios and uploaded to the Canvas Studio submission area.
 Your team will also participate in asynchronous discussion posts to work toward studio memo deliverables and your term project completion.
-These reports are a group effort and everyone should collaborate on them in Google Docs.
+These reports are a group effort and everyone should collaborate on them.
 For group reports, every person in your group is expected to contribute to the write-up.
 Each person in the studio team will receive the same grade.